alifarhat40/bioacme/README.md

 The first line always includes two integer numbers.
-The first number indicates how many molecular species there are in the network, and the second number indicates how many initial states there are in this initial condition file.
-In principle the initial condition could be a distribution containing multiple micro-states and each with different probabilities, so in that case the initial condition file can contain all micro-states in the distribution with each state and its corresponding probability occupies one line.
-But, in most cases, an initial condition has only one micro-state in it, like the above example initial file.
+The first number indicates how many molecular species there are in the network, and the second number indicates how many initial states there are in this initial condition.

-The second line of the above initial file is the initial micro-state and its probability.
-The numbers in micro-states are integers representing the copy number of each species which is in the order that they appear in the SBML species list.
+The second line in this example represents the only initial micro-state and its probability.
+The numbers before the comma (the micro-state) are integers representing the copy number of each species, in the same order they appear in the SBML species list.

+This initial condition could also be a distribution of multiple micro-states, each with different probabilities.
+In that case, the file would contain all micro-states in the distribution, with each micro-state and its corresponding probability occupying one line.
+But usually the initial condition has only one micro-state in it, such as in this example.

 ### Step 2: Finitely Buffered Optimal Statespace Enumeration

 #### Algorithms

-The detailed descriptions for the algorithm should be referred to following published papers:
+The detailed descriptions for the algorithms can be found in the following published papers:

 > Youfang Cao and Jie Liang, Optimal enumeration of state space of finitely